 What is Public Access?

-You can instruct 5RB directly.
-Members of the public and commercial and non-commercial organisations are now able to instruct barristers directly on most civil matters.
-Bar Council rules changed in 2004 to allow members of the public to instruct barristers directly without going through a solicitor or another qualified intermediary first.
-This is known as Public Access.
+Public Access (sometimes referred to as “Direct Access”) allows members of the public and commercial and non-commercial organisations to instruct barristers directly on most civil matters, without having to go through a solicitor or another qualified intermediary first.

 Services we offer

-As specialists in defamation, privacy, media, entertainment and sports law we accept instructions in appropriate circumstances from individuals and organisations (or their agents).
+As specialists in defamation, privacy, media, communication, data protection, harassment, entertainment and sports law we accept instructions in appropriate circumstances from individuals and organisations (or their agents).

-Members of 5RB’s public access team are used to dealing with individuals and organisations including broadcasters; newspapers, magazines, books and music publishers of all sizes; media and sports regulatory bodies; and local authorities.
+Members of 5RB’s Public Access team are used to dealing with individuals and organisations including broadcasters; newspapers, magazines, books and music publishers of all sizes; media, communications and sports regulatory bodies; and local authorities.
 We also regularly deal with public relations, media and sports agents directly.

 This means that we can